Monotone Equilibrium in Matching Markets with Signaling

 \begin{definition}[Stronger set order] Given a partially ordered set $K$ with the given relation $\geq $, a set-valued function $M:K\rightarrow P(Y)$ is monotone non-decreasing in the stronger set order if $k^{\prime }\leq k$ implies that $M(k^{\prime })\leq _{c}M(k)$. \end{definition}

-The monotonicity of $\sigma $ and $\tau $ is defined in terms of the stronger set order. $\sigma $ and $\tau $ are single-valued functions, which are special set-valued functions with the co-domain is a set of singletons.
+The monotonicity of $\sigma $ and $\tau $ is defined in terms of the stronger set order.
+Note that $\sigma $ and $\tau $ are single-valued functions.
+We see them as a special set-valued function whose co-domain is a set of singletons.
 In this case, the stronger set order is identical to the strong set order.
 The difference is evident in a belief function.
 Consider a belief function $ \mu :S\rightarrow \Delta (Z)$.
 The monotonicity of a belief function is defined by the stronger set order on the supports of the probability distributions.
 A belief function is non-decreasing in the stronger set order if $s^{\prime }\leq s$ implies supp $\mu (s^{\prime })\leq _{c}$ supp $\mu (s)$.

+We also use the stronger set order for the monotonicity of a matching function $m:S^{\ast }\rightarrow B(X^{\ast }).$ A matching function is non-decreasing in the stronger set order if $s^{\prime }\leq s$ implies $ m(s^{\prime })\leq _{c}m(s)$.
+Note that pooling or semi-pooling is allowed because the co-domain of a matching function $m$ is $B(X^{\ast })$, the Borel sigma-algebra on $X^{\ast }$ (See Section \ref{Sec_Eq_w_lower_bound}).
+In a pooling CSE, $S^{\ast }=\{s^{\ast }\}$ is a singleton and $m(s^{\ast })$ is the set of receivers who are matched with senders with $s^{\ast }$.
+In a semi-pooling CSE, only a positive measure of senders of type $z_{h}$ and above can choose the same action $s_{h}.$ Then, $m(s_{h})$ is the set of receivers who are matched with senders with $s_{h}$, and it has the same positive measure.

-Now we define the stronger monotone pure-strategy PBE as follows.
+Now we define the stronger monotone CSE as follows.